Cannabidiol: Foods and beverages

 Food and beverage products containing cannabidiol were widely marketed in the United States as early as 2017.
-Hemp seed ingredients which do not naturally contain THC or CBD (but which may be contaminated with trace amounts on the outside during harvesting) were declared by the US Food and Drug Administration (FDA) as generally recognized as safe (GRAS) in December 2018.
+Hemp seed ingredients which do not naturally contain THC or CBD (but which may be contaminated with trace amounts on the outside during harvesting) were declared by the US Food and Drug Administration as generally recognized as safe (GRAS) in December 2018.
 CBD itself has not been declared GRAS, and under US federal law is illegal to sell as a food, dietary supplement, or animal feed.
-State laws vary considerably as non-medical cannabis and derived products have been legalized in some jurisdictions in the 2010s.
+State laws vary considerably as non-medical cannabis and derived products have been legalized in various jurisdictions.
+Despite once having a promising market, the industry for CBD stalled out during the COVID-19 pandemic beginning in 2020, and, by 2024, it collapsed due to withdrawal of investors, the absence of a FDA ruling on efficacy and safety, inconsistent state-by-state legislation, and consumer ambivalence.

-The global market size for CBD was predicted to exceed billion by 2028.

 Similar to energy drinks and protein bars which may contain vitamin or herbal additives, food and beverage items can be infused with CBD as an alternative means of ingesting the substance.
 In the United States, numerous products are marketed as containing CBD, but in reality contain little or none.
 Some companies marketing CBD-infused food products with claims that are similar to the effects of prescription drugs have received warning letters from the FDA for making unsubstantiated health claims.
 In February 2019, the New York City Department of Health announced plans to fine restaurants that sell food or drinks containing CBD, beginning in October 2019.

+Labeling and advertising

+Studies conducted by the US Food and Drug Administration (FDA) from 2014 through 2019, determined that a majority of CBD products are not accurately labeled with the amount of CBD they contain.
+For example, a 2017 analysis of cannabidiol content in oil, tincture, or liquid vape products purchased online in the United States showed that 69% were mislabeled, with 43% having higher and 26% having lower content than stated on product labels.
+In 2020, the FDA conducted a study of 147 CBD products and found that half contained THC.

+From 2015 through 2022, the FDA issued dozens of warning letters to American manufacturers of CBD products for false advertising and illegal interstate marketing of CBD as an unapproved drug to treat diseases, such as cancer, osteoarthritis, symptoms of opioid withdrawal, Alzheimer's disease, and pet disorders.
+Chemical analysis of CBD products found that many did not contain the levels of CBD claimed in advertising.